Died And Gone To Heaven 2020

 15 January 2020, American multi-instrumentalist and singer-songwriter Chris Darrow died of complications from a stroke age 75.
 He was considered to be a pioneer of country rock music in the late-1960s and performed and recorded with numerous groups, including Kaleidoscope and the Nitty Gritty Dirt Band.
 Darrow played bass on Leonard Cohen’s debut Songs of Leonard Cohen.

 18 January 2020, Nashville folk singer David Olney died age 71 after suffering a heart attack during a performance in Santa Rosa Beach, Florida.
 He formed the band The X-Rays, which released two albums and opened for Elvis Costello, before splitting up in 1985.
-His songs have been covered by numerous artists, including Emmylou Harris, Del McCoury, Linda Ronstadt and Steve Earle.
+Numerous artists, including Emmylou Harris, Del McCoury, Linda Ronstadt and Steve Earle, have covered his songs.

 19 January 2020, American R&B singer and musician Robert Parker died age 89.
 He was best known for his 1966 hit, “Barefootin'”.
 He played with most of New Orleans’ musicians, including Fats Domino, Irma Thomas, and Huey “Piano” Smith.